prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/3_adt/README.md

 ```

 Why have newtypes?
-* newtypes only exist at compile type.
+* newtypes only exist at compile time.
 They help in compile time type checking.
 * They are replaced by whatever they represent (the "Param") at runtime.
 So, no runtime performance overhead is incurred.
 * Allow us to attach different behaviour to a type without runtime overhead.